 We've put together a list of all the ways that you may be asked this question and a list of ways that you can respond.
 Before you begin reading though, take a look at this useful video from FireBrand Talent on how to approach this type of question:

 The first thing you need to be aware of with the "weaknesses" interview question is that there are several variations.
-You won't always be asked outright "what are your weaknesses?", sometimes, the question will be asked in a more indirect way, or masked behind specific wording.
+You won't always be asked"what are your weaknesses?" outright.
+Sometimes, the question will be asked in a more indirect way, or masked behind specific wording.
 Some variations on the question include:

 - What would your current manager or colleagues say is your biggest weakness?